t2minht/studor/README.md

 Alternatively, the endpoint is publicly hosted on Pythonanwhere, providing the following endpoint that can be hit:
 [https://smmathen.pythonanywhere.com/upload_file](https://smmathen.pythonanywhere.com/upload_file).
-- This is a POST endpoint that receives the transcript and the name of the student.
+- This is a POST endpoint that receives the transcript and the name of the student
-- The endpoint first checks if a PDF and name are both received If so, the transcript is parsed via the pypdf Python package, checking validity of the transcript.
+- The endpoint first checks if a PDF and name are both received
+- If so, the transcript is parsed via the pypdf Python package, checking validity of the transcript
 - If the transcript is valid, every line is parsed for the class and the grade.
-If the grade is an A or an S, the class is then stored in a dictionary.
+If the grade is an A or an S, the class is then stored in a dictionary
 This dictionary is returned to the caller, which can be used as needed

 ## Credits